 Concerned about Dacthal Exposure?
 Contact the Law Giant

 The potential link between Dacthal pesticide use and birth defects is developing.
-The Begum Law Group is currently investigating these potential claims.
+The Law Giant, Personal Injury & Accident Lawyers is currently investigating these potential claims.

 If you believe that you may have been exposed to dacthal and suffered a birth defect pregnancy.
 You may have a claim.